 The term “cataract” is from the Greek word “cataractos” which means rapidly running water.
 The concept used by the Greeks to describe cataracts refers the water that becomes turbulent can be transformed from clear to white and cloudy.

 Early in life, the crystalline lens is clear and light passes through it flawlessly.
 With time, the lens becomes cloudy and causes blurry, hazy, and/or less colorful vision.
 Cataracts are called senile or age-related because cataracts develop as a gradual process of normal aging, but there are exceptions when they can occur more rapidly.
 Most cataracts affect both eyes.

 There are various types of cataracts.
-The three most common are nuclear sclerosis, cortical, and posterior subcapsular cataract (PSC).
+All cataracts fundamentally change the clarity of the lens structure.
+The three most common medical descriptions of cataracts include nuclear sclerosis, cortical, and posterior subcapsular cataract (PSC).
 These cataracts are not mutually exclusive, meaning people frequently develop some combination of the three.